Scholae de litteris latinis: courses on ancient, Christian, medieval and humanistic Latin literature, and on Roman daily life

 A course tailored for you

 The course will be entirely in Latin: participants will listen, speak, read and write.
+An advanced knowledge of the Latin language is required.

 We want everybody to take an active part in our lessons; that’s why, each group will be composed of no more than ten participants.